Grant Forms and Guidelines

 The Professional Support subsidy provides financial support to General Practitioners and Specialists located in rural and remote South Australia to access continuing medical education opportunities.
 The subsidy provides a contribution toward expenses incurred following attendance at courses, events or conferences.
 The amount of subsidy depends upon the location of the medical practitioner and the number of doctors per location.

 The Resident Rural GP Partner/Spouse Grant has been established to provide spouses/partners of resident doctors in rural and remote South Australia with the opportunity to undertake training or professional development for the purpose of gaining employment in their communities.
 This grant supports the broad retention strategies of the RDWA and recognises the professional development needs of medical spouses/partners.

 The General Practitioner Rural Incentive Program (GP RIP) is a program established by the Australian Government’s Department of Health and Ageing to provide financial incentives to General Practitioners who practise in rural Australia.

 There are three components.
 One provides incentive payments to GPs who practise in rural locations.
 Incentive payments are scaled according to the ASGC criteria – those GPs who provide services in the most remote communities receive the highest level of incentive payment.
 A program for Registrars provides similar retention payments.

 The third component is a one off payment for GPs who relocate to rural locations.

 The detail of the GPRIP is provided by the Department of Health and Ageing’s DoctorConnect.

 P: 08 8234 8277

-Are you a General Practitioner or Specialist looking for work?
-A range of vacancies exist in rural South Australia for doctors.
+Are you a General Practitioner looking for work?
+A range of vacancies exist in rural South Australia.